 Deputy Director for Research

-The supervision and quality assurance of ICN research is carried out by the School’s Scientific Committee.
-Members are the Dean for Faculty and Research (Chair), the Deputy Director for Research, the Directors of the CEREFIGE and LGIPM research laboratories, the Research Engineer/ Statistician, and the Information Manager for Research.
-The committee meets every two month to discuss and determine:
+The supervision and quality assurance of ICN research is carried out by the school’s scientific committee.
+Members are the Dean for Faculty and Research (Chair), the Deputy Director for Research, the Director of the CEREFIGE, the research engineer/ statistician, the Head of documentation and library services, and the Head of research support services.
+The committee meets every two months to discuss and determine:

 - the allocation of faculty research time, especially for HDR and doctoral routes,